raccoon-lang/raccoon/docs/compiler/OPTIMIZATIONS.md

 - High-level Optimizations

-    I decided agianst an MIR for now because I don't see the benefit for the use cases (in module and cross-module instantiation) I have in mind.
+    I decided against an MIR for now because I don't see the benefit for the use cases (in module and cross-module instantiation) I have in mind.
 Binaryen is AST-based and it doesn't have problems with optimizations.

     IR adds a layer of complexity.
 I can simply copy the AST nodes I need and operate on that.

 - Frames

-    Frames allows the sema to type check instantiationx faster, rather than walking the AST each time.
+    Frames allows the sema to type check instantiation faster, rather than walking the AST each time.

 - Instantiation